UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 Field 3: Infrastructure Deficiency Indicators

-Several specific infrastructure conditions in School Profile automatically qualify a school for supplementary grants under government schemes.
+Specific conditions in the School Profile automatically qualify a school for supplementary grants under government schemes.
 If you enter these conditions correctly, the state education department's grant processing system picks them up.
 If you enter incorrect (better) data to "look good," you miss grants you legitimately qualify for.

 Infrastructure conditions that trigger supplementary grants: